deeplyembeddedWP/MSP430F2274_UART_Library/README.md

 A UART Library for MSP430F2274 or eZ430-RF2500.
 Currently this library is minimal and will be upgraded on continous basis.
+This Library was compiled and tested on Linux (Debian) using the MSP430 GCC Toolchain.